Europe to test spaceplane in bid for its first reusable space tech

 Reusable spaceplanes that can carry out controlled landings on runways rather then splashing down in the ocean could help bring down costs and also enable scientists to bring back samples from celestial bodies such as comets.

-The IXV has a cone-shaped body, which gives it more maneuverability than reusable capsules being developed by Boeing and SpaceX, but is a simpler design than the winged NASA space shuttle, Tomino said.
+The IXV has a cone-shaped body, which gives it more manoeuvrability than reusable capsules being developed by Boeing and SpaceX, but is a simpler design than the winged NASA space shuttle, Tomino said.

 (Reporting by Victoria Bryan; Additional reporting by Irene Klotz in Cape Canaveral; Editing by Raissa Kasolowsky)